udacity/FCND-Backyard-Flyer/README.md

 * LANDING: the vehicle is landing on the ground
 * DISARMING: the vehicle is disarming

-The state machine methods are seperated into two different types: state methods and state callbacks.
-The state methods are meant to be run only when transitioning to their respective state.
-The state callbacks are checked while the drone is in the respective state every time a new Mavlink message is received.
+The state machine methods are seperated into two different types: state commands and state transitions.
+The state commands are meant to be run only when transitioning to their respective state.
+The state transitions are checked while the drone is in the respective state every time a new Mavlink message is received.

 ### State Methods
-The state methods required to be filled in are:
+The state commands required to be filled in are:

 ~~~

 	#Initiate the ARMING state, put the vehicle in guided mode and arm
     def arm(self):
-        #TODO: fill out this method
+        # TODO: fill out this method
         return

     #Initiate the TAKEOFF state, command the vehicle the target altitude (m)
     def takeoff(self,altitude=3.0):
-        #TODO: fill out this method
+        # TODO: fill out this method
         return

     #Initiate the WAYPOINT state, command the vehicle to the position specified as Lat, Long, Alt
     def waypoint(self,target):
-        #TODO: fill out this method
+        # TODO: fill out this method
         return

     #Initiate the LANDING state, command the vehicle to specified altitude (m)
     def land(self, altitude=0.0):
-        #TODO: fill out this method
+        # TODO: fill out this method

         return

     #Initiate the DIARMING state, command the vehicle to disarm
     def disarm(self):
-        #TODO; fill out this method
+        # TODO: fill out this method
         return
 ~~~

 Each of these sets the current state and sends one (or more) Mavlink commands to the drone (a description of Mavlink commands if found below).
 These methods are meant to be run once and only on transition to the respective state.
 An example of this when transitioning to the MANUAL state is provided: